This cheat sheet describes Ruby features. It's not a reference to the language. You

 Ordinary (local) variables are created through assignment:

-Now the variable number has the value 5.
-Ordinary variables begin with lowercase letters.
+5. Ordinary variables begin with lowercase letters.
 After the first character, they can contain any alphabetical or numeric character.
 Underscores are helpful for making them readable:

 A variable's value is gotten simply by using the name of the variable.
 The following has the value 10: